Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Since 2017, there haven’t been any reported hoverboard explosions in the United States.
 Experts agree this is because Underwriter Laboratories (UL) created a standard guideline known as UL2272 that hoverboard brands had to follow.
 This guideline was adopted by consumer goods governing bodies in the U. S., Canada, the European Union, and several other nations.
 But there are still things you can do to safeguard yourself and your property.

 Only buy UL-certified hoverboards.
 Creating that standardized system meant that manufacturers could no longer source lower-quality lithium-ion batteries that were unstable and more likely to combust.
 Along the same lines, you should avoid buying the cheapest hoverboard you can find.
 Hoverboards are available in a wide price range.
-But usually lower quality hoverboards are more likely to overheat and malfunction.
+But usually, lower-quality hoverboards are more likely to overheat and malfunction.
+Because of this, airlines banned passengers from being able to bring hoverboards on planes.
+And if you feel your hoverboard is not the quality you expected it to be, check out our hoverboard return policy article.
+Then, if you are feeling adventurous, you can learn how to make a hoverboard.

 Likewise, fully charged hoverboards shouldn’t be left idle for long periods.
 It might seem weird to hear this but it can’t be stressed enough that lithium-ion batteries can be volatile.
 When fully charged, they can be incredibly unstable and pose a higher risk of overheating or bursting.
 Experts agree that you should try to ride the hoverboard so that the charge drops to around 90%.